Relintai/pandemonium_engine_docs/usage/assets_pipeline/importing_images.md

 Note:

-    If you've compiled the Godot editor from source with specific modules disabled, some formats may not be available.
+    If you've compiled the Pandemonium editor from source with specific modules disabled, some formats may not be available.

 Importing textures
 ------------------

-The default action in Godot is to import images as textures.
+The default action in Pandemonium is to import images as textures.
 Textures are stored in video memory and can't be accessed directly.
 This is what makes drawing them efficient.